manandakmsft/hack-aks-chaos-engineering/Resources/Challenge-04.md

 ## Success Criteria

 1. Ensure the experiments are executed successfully
-2. Check who the application behave while the experiments are running.
+2. Check how the application behave while the experiments are running.